GREASE INTERCEPTOR CLEANING IN PHOENIX

 A proper grease interceptor system must be tailored to the kitchen it serves.
 There are many variables to take into account, to make up the perfect system that can catch the standard of 85% of all waste products.
 An inferior designed and installed grease interceptor can only capture perhaps 30%, which is totally unacceptable within today’s standards.
 While it is quite possible to create the perfect 85% efficiency, you will also need to ensure that your grease interceptor cleaning service is up to par with their maintenance and service schedule, to keep it that way.

 To meet the requirements of modern grease interceptors, hydro-jet cleaning technology has been adapted as the gold standard in effectively cleaning the internal chambers.
 Generally, a grease interceptor must be hydro-jet washed at least every 6 to 12 months.
-However, it’s best to be too early in your cleaning schedule than it is to be too late.
-That’s because here in Phoenix, the price of not doing it frequently enough may be as costly if it involves the clogging of sewer lines or even overflows.
+However, it’s much better to be too early in your cleaning schedule than it is to be too late.
+Failure to maintain your grease trap frequently enough may lead to the clogging of sewer lines, or even overflows.
 Here in Phoenix, violations such as these usually result in heavy fines, and the total cost of resolving this emergency will far exceed the cost of simply maintaining your system well in the first place.

 The complete pumping and cleaning process explained

 While a grease trap consists mainly of a single chamber which traps all oils, greases and food solids, a grease interceptor is a bit more involved.
 It generally consists of several chambers, each complete with a covered man access port.
 While each chamber allows for the next suspension of waste particles to settle, it does present a unique problem related to maintenance and cleaning of grease interceptors.
 The grease, oil and food solid residues have a tendency to settle in the corners, sides and nooks and crannies, making them more difficult to remove.
 But that’s what we have prepared for at Phoenix Grease Interceptor Cleaning Services.